lacclab/OneStop-Eye-Movements/README.md

 and two versions of the full dataset:

-1. [OneStop](https://osf.io/azj2g/) - paragraph reading for all four sub-corpora.
+1. [OneStop](https://osf.io/azj2g/) - paragraph reading for the entire dataset.
-2. [OneStop - Full](https://osf.io/z7pyn/) - complete trials, divided into title, question preview, paragraph, question, QA and feedback (see further details below), for all of the four sub-corpora.
+2. [OneStop - Full](https://osf.io/z7pyn/) - complete trials for the entire dataset, divided into title, question preview, paragraph, question, answers, QA (question + answers) and feedback.

 In addition, we release [metadata files](https://osf.io/jbd24/) which include the participant questionnaire and experiment summary statistics.
 <!--